fnep/aplot/Readme.md

 Read and show single metrics from [atop](http://www.atoptool.nl/) raw logs.
 This is for example nice to show average CPU load in a nice text mode diagram using unicode braille characters (what is the default) on login.

-The script supports python2.7+ and python3.5+.
+The script supports python3.5+.
 It allows to dump the data as csv, json or ascii table and to plot simple graphs via [gnuplot subprocess](http://www.gnuplot.info/) or [diagram](https://github.com/tehmaze/diagram).

 ### Warning